-COFA 9015 Research Seminar in S2 L3 C6 Museum Education
+COFA 9015 Research Seminar in S2 L3 C15 Museum Education

-Introduction to Museum Education
+Prerequisite: COFA 9009 Introduction to Museum Education

 This subject aims to provide students with critical skills to examine the role of museums and galleries in Australia with particular reference to art education.
-Subject content will include - histories and philosophies of national, state, and regional museums and galleries in Australia; introduction to concepts of - colonialism, nationalism, provincialism and regionalism, with particular reference to Australian art and culture from 1788; text, catalogues and exhibitions, including: 1923 Penleigh Boyd - 1939 Herald and Weekly Times - The Field - Biennales; education services and exhibitions, including - didactic panels - floor talks - publications - public lectures.
+Subject content will include - histories and philosophies of national, state, and regional museums and galleries in Australia; introduction to concepts of - colonialism, nationalism, provincialism and regionalism, with particular reference to Australian art and culture from 1788; text, catalogues and exhibitions, including:1923 Penleigh Boyd - 1939 Herald and Weekly Times - The Field - Biennales; education services and exhibitions, including - didactic panels - floor talks - publications - public lectures.

-COFA 9016 Seminar in S2 L3 C6 Community Arts
+COFA 9016 Seminar in Community Arts S2 L3 C15 Prerequisite: COFA 9010 Introduction to Community Arts

-Introduction to Community Arts

 This subject aims to develop in students a critical approach to the field of community arts.
-Subject content will include - Australian and exotic projects in community arts including - projects in Koori Art; projects in women's art, political action and awareness projects; state and local festivals; artistic projects in the ethnic community, and trade union projects in community arts; writers in the field of community arts including - Braden, Kelly, Marsh, Greenwood, Berger, Fuller, Cochrane, Docker, Ecker; issues and perspectives - purposes of community arts, power and hegemony in the artworld, role of government in community arts, high art and popular art, gender, race, age, class, the environment and other ideologies; radicalism in the community arts; management and self help in the arts industry.
+Subject content will include Australian and exotic projects in community arts including projects in Koori Art; projects in women's art, political action and awareness projects; state and local festivals; artistic projects in the ethnic community, and trade union projects in community arts; writers in the field of community arts including - Braden, Kelly, Marsh, Greenwood, Berger, Fuller, Cochrane, Docker, Ecker; issues and perspectives - purposes of community arts, power and hegemony in the art world, role of government in community arts, high art and popular art, gender, race, age, class, the environment and other ideologies; radicalism in the community arts; management and self help in the arts industry.

-COFA 9017 Research Seminar in S2 L3 C6 Aboriginal Studies for Art Teachers
+COFA 9017 Research Seminar In S2 L3 C15 Aboriginal Studies for Art Teachers

-Aboriginal Australia: Its History and Art
+Prerequisite: COFA 9011 Aboriginal Australia: Its History and Art

 This subject aims to further students' understanding of the history, art and cultures of Australia's indigenous peoples.
-Subject content will include the following material: anthropology and art; European ethnocentricity in defining art; the place of art in Aboriginal societies; regional variations; oral history and written history; cultural survival; contemporary Aboriginal organisations; contemporary Aboriginal writing; contemporary Aboriginal visual art; contemporary Aboriginal performance art; land rights; education; racism; Koori - Goori - Murri - Nungar - Nyungar, Aboriginal.
+Subject content will include the following material: anthropology and art; European ethnocentricity in defining art; the place of art in Aboriginal societies; regional variations; oral history and written history; cultural survival; contemporary Aboriginal organisations; contemporary Aboriginal visual art; contemporary Aboriginal performance art; land rights; education; racism; Koori - Goori - Murri Nungar - Nyungar, Aboriginal.

-COFA 9018 Research Project in S2 L3 C6 Elective Studies I
+COFA 9018 Research Project in S2 L3 C15 Elective Studies I

-Prerequisite: 1 subject from subject group

-COFA 9006 to COFA 9011

-Co-requisite: 1 subject from subject group COFA 9012 to COFA 9017
+- Prerequisite: 1 subject from subject group COFA 9006 to COFA 9011 - Corequisite: 1 subject from subject group COFA 9012 to COFA 9017

-This subject aims to enable students to prepare a proposal for art educational research into a chosen specialistion in art education.
-Subject content will include a review of major factors entailed in - historical, descriptive, experimental, and philosophical methods, literature reviews including - computer assisted searches and descriptors, annotations, abstracts; instrumentation and data collection, qualitative and quantitative methods, the pilot study, sampling, research evaluation; introduction to descriptive, analytical, and interpretative approaches to the statistical measures of central tendency, variability, correlation, probability, frequency; qualitative measures of conceptual and structural analysis, auditing, triangulation; proposal writing, framing a question, setting the limitations of the study.
+This subject aims to enable students to prepare a proposal for art educational research into a chosen specialisation in art education.
+Subject content will include a review of major factors entailed in - historical, descriptive, experimental, and philosophical methods; literature reviews including - computer assisted searches and descriptors, annotations, abstracts; instrumentation and data collection, qualitative and quantitative methods, the pilot study, sampling, research evaluation; introduction to descriptive, analytical, and interpretative approaches to the statistical measures of central tendency, variability, correlation, probability, frequency; qualitative measures of conceptual and structural analysis, auditing, triangulation; proposal writing, framing a question, setting the limitations of the study.

-COFA 9019 Research Project in S2 L3 C6 Elective Studies 2

-Prerequisite: 1 subject from the subject group

-COFA 9006 to COFA 9011

-Co-requisite: 1 subject from the subject group

-COFA 9012 to COFA 9017.
+COFA 9019 Research Project in Elective Studies 2 S2 L3 C15 Prerequisite: 1 subject from the subject group COFA 9006 to COFA 9011 Corequisite: 1 subject from the subject group COFA 9012 to COFA 9017